 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 4 / 4

-Individuals in St. Kitts and Nevis generally enjoy freedom of movement and are free to change their place of residence, employment, and education.
+There are no significant restrictions on freedom of movement in St. Kitts and Nevis, and individuals are able to change their place of residence, employment, and education.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or non-state actors?
 3 / 4

 The legal framework generally supports property rights and private business activity, though there have been complaints about timely compensation for land confiscated through eminent domain laws, and the country scores poorly on World Bank assessments of the business environment.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 3 / 4